 Improve Performance

 Virtualization can lead to better system performance.
-Since each virtual machine operates in its own environment, applications can run more smoothly.
+Since each virtual machine operates in its own environment, applications can run more smoothly without competing directly for the same OS resources.

 Enhance Security